Previously published in Plastics Engineering and posted with permission from the Society of Plastics Engineers.

 So what’s the future hold for plastics and sports gear?
 Likely an increased reliance on composites to continue to increase the strength and decrease the weight of gear.
 And advanced cushioning technologies incorporated into sports clothing—often where cushioning previously was not present, such as soccer uniforms.
 Plus more form-fitting compression sportswear, typically made with spandex.

 And one more advance: the broader use of recycled plastics in sports uniforms.
-Remember those REALLY BRIGHTLY COLORED (some said gaudy) Adidas uniforms worn by six college basketball teams last March?
+Remember those REALLY BRIGHTLY COLORED (some said gaudy) Adidas uniforms worn by six college basketball teams a few years ago?
 They were made from 60 percent recycled plastics.

 Play safely …